skytruong90/Coding_Challenges-Java/README.md

 # Title: Coding Challenges in Java
 ### These are coding challenges that I found online and I coded the solution for them in Java.
-Check them out in the Coding_Challenges folder.
+Check them out in the Coding Challenges folder.

 ## My Objective:
 Is to help those who are getting started with coding or preparing for their coding interview.
 Take a look at how I code it and understand each step of the code.

 ## How to run the code:
 1. Clone the repository: https://github.com/skytruong90/Coding_Challenges-Java.git
-2. The main codes for all 3 challenges are inside a folder called coding_challenges.
+2. The main codes for all 3 challenges are inside a folder called Coding Challenges.
 3. Then run the code with any Java IDE of your choice.

 ## Beginner Challenge: